 The Big Banyan Tree or locally called as the Dodda Alada Mara is a 400-year-old banyan tree in the village of Kethohalli near Bangalore.
 Sprawling over a vast 3 acres of land, the tree is one of the largest of its kind.
 It is one of the parks in Bangalore which is also a great picnic spot.

 Created in 1995 by B. N. A. Technology Consulting Limited, Hong Kong, Indira Gandhi Musical Fountain is probably the most technically advanced and one of the biggest artificially created fountains in India.
-Located on T. Chowdaiah Road, the enthralling fountain has been based on multimedia technology, MIDI interfaces and hardware architecture.
+Located on T. Chowdaiah Road, the enthralling fountain park in Bangalore has been based on multimedia technology, MIDI interfaces and hardware architecture.

 Situated on the Cubbon Road in Shivaji Nagar, Bangalore, Cariappa Memorial Park is dedicated to the Indian Armed Force Officer- Field Marshal K M Cariappa.
 Sprawling over 22 acres, the highlight of the park is its military theme.
 It is divided into six zones- burma bridges, tunnels, playarea, waterfalls etc.